 Afford Palestine diplomatic equality.

-Palestine would have full Australian diplomatic representation and be recognised as equal with other countries around the world.
+Palestine would have full Australian diplomatic representation and recognised as equal with other countries around the world.

 Act on our support of Palestinian rights.

 It would be an unequivocal message that we will act to support the rights of the Palestinians to have self-determination through our deeds, not just our words.